AdvancedMultiPhysics/TPL-builder/README.txt

                            get_property could not find TARGET LAPACK.
 Perhaps it has not yet been created.
                        The order of the subsequent TPL_VARIABLES does not matter.

-The final argument must always point to the AMP_BUILDER directory.
+The final argument must always point to the TPL_BUILDER directory.

 For each TPL, there are additional arguments that may be provided.
 These arguments control